-My research interests lie broadly in security and privacy, but lately I've been looking at the security of Just-In-Time compilers.
+My research interests lie broadly in security and privacy, but lately I've been into JIT spraying attacks and hardening Just-In-Time compilers.

 Prior to coming to UCSD, I earned my B.S. in Computer Science at the University of North Carolina at Chapel Hill in 2009.
 In 2013 and 2014, I earned my M.S. and C.Phil. at UCSD.